 With the city’s development and popularity, rental costs for student accommodation are increasing and a student property in Leeds can make a good investment.

 As the UK’s second-largest student city, Birmingham is home to five universities – Aston, Birmingham City, the University of Birmingham, University College Birmingham and Newman University College.
-The student population sits at around 80,000 and with a strong lifestyle offerings it remains a popular location for local and international students, making it a city investors should consider.
+The student population sits at around 80,000 and with strong lifestyle offerings, it remains a popular location for local and international students, making it a city investors should consider.

 The buy-to-let student market is thriving in Liverpool, making it a good location for a student property investment and one of the city’s fastest-growing property sectors.